CMU-CREATE-Lab/smell-pittsburgh-prediction/README.md

 sudo chmod 777 install_packages.sh # only run this if cannot run the next command ./install_packages.sh
 ```
-5. Get data, preprocess data, extract features, train the classifier, and perform cross validation.
+5. Get data, preprocess data, extract features, train the classifier, perform cross validation, analyze data, and interpret the model.
 This will create a directory (py/prediction/data_main/) to store all downloaded and processed data.
 ```sh
 cd py/prediction/
 python main.py pipeline